Types of Degrees Agricultural Engineering Majors Are Getting

 |Biofuels/Biodiesel Technology and Product Development Managers||5.5%||$140,760|

-Amount of Education Required for Agricultural Engineering Major Jobs
+Amount of Education Required for Careers Related to Agricultural Engineering

-Some careers associated with AE may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with AE require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for AE careers below.

 |Education Level||Percentage of Workers|

 |High School Diploma - or the equivalent (for example, GED)||0.4%|

 |Post-Secondary Certificate - awarded for training completed after high school (for example, in agriculture or natural resources, computer services, personal or culinary services, engineering technologies, healthcare, construction trades, mechanic and repair technologies, or precision production)||1.3%|

 |Post-Baccalaureate Certificate - awarded for completion of an organized program of study; designed for people who have completed a Baccalaureate degree but do not meet the requirements of academic degrees carrying the title of Master.||6.3%|